20% Off your first consulting service!

 5.3 Acme Threads

-• Applications: Lead screws, vises, and presses
+• Its uses are in lead screws, vises, and presses

 5.4 Buttress Threads